AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 `hello` is not a valid command to use with `cmd.exe`, and your computer will let you know it is not a recognised command as shown in the image above.

-Read the next section to learn some basic commands!

 ###### [Back to Command Line Interface](#command-line-interface)